 Individual Point Total:

-On February 25th, the website used to calculate individual point totals will be activated.
-Please use these point totals for the entire Room Draw process regardless of what building you are hoping to live in next year.
-If you feel an error has been made in calculating your individual point total (this is quite possible, as some portions of the information are done by hand), it is your responsibility to contact the Office of Residence Life by no later than 5:00 p.m. on Friday, March 8th for Suites applications and 5:00 p.m. on Friday, April 19th for Singles and Doubles Room Draw.
+On March 17th, the website used to calculate individual point totals will be activated.
+Please use these point totals for the entire room draw process regardless of what building you are hoping to live in next year.
+If you feel an error has been made in calculating your individual point total (this is quite possible, as some portions of the information are done by hand), it is your responsibility to contact the Office of Residence Life before Suite applications are due on April 11th or before single/double room selection on April 27th.
 After this time, no recalculations will be made.
-If you are including a person on your suite application or are rooming with a person who is unable to use the website to calculate an individual point total, be sure to contact Residence Life to get that information prior to 5:00 p.m.
-Friday, March 9th or 5:00 p.m.
-Friday, April 19th.
+If you are including a person on your suite application or are rooming with a person who is unable to use the website to calculate an individual point total, be sure to contact Residence Life to get that information.
 An individual's point total is calculated in the following manner.

 Class Status - Individuals will receive points for one of the following classifications: 3 points for rising 5th year seniors and rising seniors, 2 points for rising juniors, 1 point for rising sophomores.
 Rising means that on the day the application is due, you have enough credits earned and being taken to place you in that class as verified by the registrar's office.
 Anticipated summer classes do NOT apply.
 Students who will still have freshman status for the upcoming fall get zero points for class status.